mikkoronkkomaki/kite-forecast-mashup/readme.md

 - Wind gusts must not exceed the predicted windspeed by 2.5 meters per second
 - Temperature has to be either between -20 and -5 (displayed as snow kiting) or above +10 degrees celcius (displayed as kite surffing)

-# Draft of the mashup #
+# Front-end #

-The user interface of the application displays a simple time line grid of the hourly forecast data points, displaying the optimal kiteboaring times as highlited with blue for kitesurffing (on water) or snowkiting.
+The user interface of the application displays a simple timeline grid of the hourly forecast data points, displaying the optimal kiteboaring times as highlited with blue for kitesurffing (on water) or snowkiting.

+# Data Sources #

+The required forecast data is fetched from the The Finnish Meteorological Institute (FMI) open data service (http://en.ilmatieteenlaitos.fi/open-data-manual).